Extension Logo

 Silvopasture has many benefits, including:

-• Grazing in the silvopastoral site helps reduce fertilizer needs by increasing the soil nutrient effectiveness through recycling of certain elements such as nitrogen, phosphorus and potassium.
+• Grazing in the silvopastoral site helps reduce fertilizer needs by increasing the effectiveness of soil nutrients through the recycling of elements such as nitrogen, phosphorus, and potassium.

-• Long term income goals can be met using this system as trees are thinned out to increase the tree and forage growth.
+• Long-term income goals can be met using this system, as trees are thinned to increase tree and forage growth.

 • Integrating trees and livestock diversifies farm enterprise.

-• Intensive management involve in silvopasture improves growth of high quality trees.
+• Intensive management involved in silvopasture improves the growth of high-quality trees.

 • Shading reduces stress and improves animal productivity.